Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 Classifier declarations introduce new types to the program, of the forms described [here][Classifier types].
 There are three kinds of classifier declarations:

-* class declarations
+* class declarations;
-* interface declarations
+* interface declarations;
-* object declarations
+* object declarations.

 #### Class declaration

 A simple class declaration consists of the following parts.

-* name $c$
+* name $c$;
-* primary constructor declaration $ptor$
+* primary constructor declaration $ptor$;
-* supertype specifiers $S_1, \ldots, S_s$
+* supertype specifiers $S_1, \ldots, S_s$;
-* body $b$, which may include the following
+* body $b$, which may include the following:
-  - secondary constructor declarations $stor_1, \ldots, stor_c$
+  - secondary constructor declarations $stor_1, \ldots, stor_c$;
-  - instance initialization block $init$
+  - instance initialization block $init$;
-  - property declarations $prop_1, \ldots, prop_p$
+  - property declarations $prop_1, \ldots, prop_p$;
-  - function declarations $md_1, \ldots, md_m$
+  - function declarations $md_1, \ldots, md_m$;
-  - companion object declaration $companionObj$
+  - companion object declaration $companionObj$;
-  - nested classifier declarations $nested$
+  - nested classifier declarations $nested$.

 and creates a simple classifier type $c : S_1, \ldots, S_s$.

 Supertype specifiers are used to create inheritance relation between the declared type and the specified supertype.
 You can use classes and interfaces as supertypes, but not objects.

 It is allowed to inherit from a single class only, i.e., multiple class inheritance is not supported.
 Multiple interface inheritance is allowed.

 Instance initialization block describes a block of code which should be executed during [object creation][Classifier initialization].

 Property and function declarations in the class body introduce their respective entities in this class' scope, meaning they are available only on an entity of the corresponding class.

 Companion object declaration `companion object CO { ... }` for class `C` introduces an object, which is available under this class' name or under the path `C.CO`.
 Companion object name may be omitted, in which case it is considered to be equal to `Companion`.

 Nested classifier declarations introduce new classifiers, available under this class' path for all nested classifiers except for inner classes.
 Inner classes are available only on the corresponding class' entities.
 Further details are available [here][Inner and nested classes].

 TODO(Examples)